 Let’s see how you can brand yourself on Twitter by following easy these Twitter branding strategies.

-How to brand yourself on Twitter in 2020?
+How to brand yourself on Twitter?

 Here are 10 steps to brand yourself on Twitter (jump to a section you like):